steemit/steem/README.md

 Steem was announced on [Bitcointalk](https://bitcointalk.org/index.php?board=159.0) prior to any the start of any mining.

-No Support & No Warenty
+No Support & No Warranty
 ------------------------
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,